 Status: Still under discussion.
 Option 2 seems to have more interest

 Should On-Line capacity that cannot be converted to energy in 30 minutes (some duct burner capacity and Resources with low ramp rates) be eligible for SOR?
 ERCOT Operations input required.

+(Calpine Comment: Duct burners and low ramp rate capacity should be considered for some portion of the SOR product if that capacity can reach its HSL within 90-minutes to restore Contingency Reserves.
+R6.2 of BAL-002)

+Note: At the July 14, 2017 SAWG meeting, another option (Option 3) was proposed.
+This option proposes has the same AS product set as Option 1 (Reg-Up, Reg-Down, RRS, Non-Spin).
+The difference from Option 1 is to make Non-Spin procurement ONLY from Off-Line Resources.

 AS demand curves: Three examples currently under discussion.